AvolitesLtd/TitanManual/prismdocs/prism/play/banks.md

 Banks can play back media, be reordered, be renamed, and imported or exported for use in another project.

-Additionally, Banks can display thumbnails of the added elements via the [grid view](./banks.md#grid-view).
+Additionally, Banks can display thumbnails of the added elements via the [grid view](./banks#grid-view).

 <!--
-The bank has its own <Keys.PrismKey>Sub Menu</Keys.PrismKey>:
+The Bank has its own <Keys.PrismKey>Sub Menu</Keys.PrismKey>:

 | Feature | Description |
 |--------|--------------|